Death of Nicola Bulley: Police

-The search involved police divers, a helicopter, sniffer dogs and drones, and was assisted by the Coastguard, Mountain Rescue and fire crews.
+The search involved police divers, a helicopter, sniffer dogs, and aerial drones, and was assisted by His Majesty's Coastguard, the mountain rescue service, and fire and rescue crews.
 Members of the public helped with the search, and police requested the community look out for the clothing Bulley was known to be wearing.
 She had worn her Fitbit, although its last data synchronization was before her disappearance and its account was not useful to the investigation.
 On 9 February, the search moved to Morecambe Bay, the mouth of the River Wyre.

 At a press conference held on 15 February by Assistant Chief Constable Peter Lawson and Detective Superintendent Rebecca Smith, Lancashire Constabulary stated that there remained no evidence of criminal activity nor of third-party involvement in Bulley's disappearance.
 Smith was critical of users of social media such as TikTok, who had visited the area "[playing] private detectives"; she stated that false information, speculation and rumour had been detrimental to the police investigation and had adversely affected Bulley's family.
 Later the same day, the police clarified comments in the conference referring to Bulley's "specific vulnerabilities" by specifying that they related to alcohol and the menopause, and also stated that police had attended a concern for welfare report at her home on 10 January.
 Police also put in place a dispersal order, after social media video-makers caused a nuisance and disrupted the investigation.